-Is the accuracy-specificity trade-off framework in competition with our own analysis?
-It depends on the way we interpret it.
-If we interpret the trade-off framework as providing a computational-level hypothesis about the function of guessing, then it is an alternative to our own computational-level hypothesis.
-But we can also interpret the trade-off framework as giving a more descriptive, process-level hypothesis about how people make and interpret guesses.
+As we said earlier, the trade-off hypothesis is in principle consistent with our own hypothesis.
+One can interpret the trade-off model as a more descriptive, process-level theory than our own computational-level analysis.
 Under this interpretation, the two accounts sit at different levels of analysis and so are not in competition with each other.
 It might for example be that guesses function to encode a speaker's subjective probability distribution, but that people make guesses that are both likely and specific because this is a good enough heuristic to fulfill that function.